DiddiLeija/abandon-the-ship/guide.md

 - **Never fall into a pit.** Burning is not the only way to die in this game.
 Jump to avoid fatal falls.
 - **Reach out the escape pod.** It's located at the other side of the ship.
 To activate it to escape, just touch the near **purple button**.

-### NOTE: Restarting the game
+### Note: Quitting the game using web version

-Due to some issues, you cannot restart the game without closing it and trying again [^1].
-If you're using the in-browser version, you can just refresh the page.
-If not, you'll have to close the app/file and run it again.
+There's a small issue with Pyxel's web support.
+If you try to quit the game, it will just freeze with an error.
+By now, just close the tab.

 ---

 And that's it.
 Have fun!

-[^1]: We're currently working to fix that issue.
-Sorry for the inconvenience.